datreant/MDSynthesis/docs/sims.rst

 Storing custom atom selections
 ==============================
-MDAnalysis includes its own selection language for extracting :class:`~MDAnalysis.core.AtomGroup.AtomGroup` objects, which function as an ordered list of atoms from the system.
+MDAnalysis includes its own selection language for extracting :class:`~MDAnalysis.core.AtomGroup.AtomGroup` objects, which function as ordered lists of (selected) atoms from the system.
 The selection strings needed to specify these can be long and complex, and sometimes multiple selection strings are required in a particular order to extract a given AtomGroup from all the atoms in the Universe.
-What's more, for different simulation systems the same selection of atoms, e.g. the "solvent", might require a different set of strings.
+Moreover, given different simulation systems, the same selection of atoms (e.g. the "solvent") might require a different set of selection strings.

+Fortunately, Sims provide a mechanism for storing (many) atom selections.
-To make this more manageable, we can store custom atom selections within our Sim.
-Say we want to select the lid, core, and NMP domains of adenylate kinase, the protein we simulated.
+Say we want to select the LID, CORE, and NMP domains of adenylate kinase, the protein we simulated.
 We can store these immediately::

     >>> s.atomselections['lid'] = 'resid 122:159'